 In collaboration with the TN Center of Excellence, the Center for Agriculture and Food Security and Preparedness (CAFSP) at the University of Tennessee has produced a series of CDC-funded, free, online courses focused on foodborne outbreak investigations and team development.

-The courses may be taken either as introductory training or as refresher training for more experienced staff.
-The standalone courses take 3-5 hours each and can be completed independently by team members.
+The online courses may be taken either as introductory training or as refresher training for more experienced staff.
+The standalone online courses take 3-5 hours each and can be completed independently by team members.
 Jurisdictions can download complimentary tabletop team activities to continue the development of the acquired knowledge of the public health professionals who have completed the online courses.

 The CAFSP is certified by the International Association for Continuing Education and Training (IACET), and participants who successfully complete the CAFSP online courses will be awarded Continuing Education Units (CEUs).